-In less than two years, approximately 152 students, divided into four cohorts, have completed the ATDM program.
-A fifth cohort began in January 2023 and another is set to start on March 6, 2023.
+In less than two years, approximately 209 students, divided into five cohorts, have completed the ATDM program.
 While ATDM is designed to help adult learners either seeking a career change or beginning their educational journeys, the students’ backgrounds, experiences, and education levels have varied widely.

 The graduates from this program are already moving on to critical defense industry jobs in trades like additive manufacturing, CNC machining and welding.

 ATDM is making significant progress towards its five strategic goals: